 Basically go over everything you have done so far and see if anything was missed from the holistic perspective.
 Make sure that all of the objectives have been met.
 Are there alternative methods that might work better for given content?
 Are there areas where time can be saved?
 Are there areas where resources can be saved?
 Is there someone that can be assigned a given task?

 You may notice that I did not number the items below.
-I did not include numbers because I do not believe that storyboarding is always if ever a linear process.
-Depending on my motivation, current sparks of intellect, availabilty of a needed resource, etc., the order needs to be modified.
+I did not include numbers because I do not believe that storyboarding is always, if ever, a linear process.
+Depending on my motivation, current sparks of intellect, availability of a needed resource, etc., the order needs to be modified.
 You can go backwards as easily as forward.
-At some point you see the light at the end of the tunnel and pull everything together into a cohesive whole
+At some point you see the light at the end of the tunnel and pull everything together into a cohesive whole.